-In August and September 2016, I posted a two-part article about the possible family of origin of Samuel Rankin (“Sam Sr.”) of Rowan, Mecklenburg and Lincoln counties, North Carolina whose wife was Eleanor (“Ellen”) Alexander.
-Having just reread the two posts, I found them tedious, overlong, and packed with trivial information that is unlikely to be of any interest whatsoever to anyone.
+In August and September 2016, I posted a two-part article about the possible family of origin of Samuel Rankin (nicknamed “Old One-Eyed Sam”) of Rowan, Mecklenburg and Lincoln counties, North Carolina.
+His wife was Eleanor (“Ellen”) Alexander.
+I just reread the posts, and they were tedious, prolix, and packed with trivial information of no possible interest.
 I apparently have an unattractive propensity to beat dead horses from time to time.
-Moreover, new Y-DNA information on the issue has come to light which moots a substantial part of the argument in one of the posts.
+Moreover, new YDNA information on the issue has come to light which moots most of one of the posts.

 Here is a bit about the DNA evidence.

-The Y-DNA evidence re: Theory #1
+The YDNA evidence re: Theory #1

-The Y-DNA Evidence re: Theory #2
+The YDNA Evidence re: Theory #2

 The second relevant Rankin DNA Project participant is Mr. M, whose paper trail leaves no doubt that he is descended from R&R through their great-grandson John D. Rankin, a son of George and Nancy Gillespie Rankin.